JahnelGroup/jts-auction/README.md

 ### REST API

-Your clients will interact with Auctions and Bids *through* the **Auction** aggregate. **Bids** Entity's only exist under an auction and cannot be created directly - they are applied to the Auction.
+Your clients will interact with Auctions and Bids *through* the **Auction** aggregate. **Bids** Entity's only exist under an Auction and cannot be created directly - they are applied to the Auction.

 **Auction**